stashed/docs/docs/guides/latest/databases/overview.md

 2. Stash operator watches for `RestoreSession` object.

-3. Once it found a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a Job definition to restore.
+3. Once it finds a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a Job definition to restore.

 4. Then, it creates the Job to restore the target.

 5. The Job reads necessary information to connect with the database from respective `AppBinding` crd.
-It reads backend information and access credentials from `Repository` crd and Storage Secret respectively.
+It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

 6. Then, the job downloads the backed up data from the backend and inject into the desired database.
 Stash pipes the downloaded data to the respective database tool to inject into the database.
 Hence, restore job does not require a large volume to download entire backup data inside it.